GHAFRI/Writeups/Reversing/Shellterlabs/MacRevEngER/MacRevEngER.md

 x00 x00 x00 x6e x2e x63 x6f x6d x2f x36 x00
 x00 x00 x00 x4e x51 x70 x51 x48 x73 x78 x00
 ```
-which is hex, so we convert it to text we get `pastebin.com/6NQpQHsx` (remove the invalid characters inbetween)
+which is hex, so we convert it to text we get `pastebin.com/6NQpQHsx` (remove the invalid characters inbetween).
 If we check the site we get `rev_basic_c_cryptorave2017` which is not the flag.
-Cryptorave has a flag format so the correct flag is CR2017{rev_basic_c_cryptorave2017}.
+Cryptorave has a flag format so the correct flag is `CR2017{rev_basic_c_cryptorave2017}`.